strickyak/pythonine/README.md

 the case on OS9 Level 1.
 So this can only run on Level 2.
 It's going to need almost the full 64k memory space, anyway.

+If you want to see what is inside the bytecode file, you can browse `premade/bc.listing`.
+It uses my own tiny protocol buffer format (message defs in `bc.proto`) and my own bytecodes (defined in `prim.txt`).

 ## v0.1: make test

 Try `make test`, but it won't work for you.
 You'll have to fix paths